AlpacaAlice/DADS5001_Mini-Project/README.md

    - MissionStatus

 # Analysis Question
-1. How is the replationship between success rate of space mission and country, launch year and prices?
+1. How is the relationship between success rate of space mission and country, launch year and prices?
 2. How is the trend of mission success year by year?

 # Issue